osteele/add2anki/README.md

 - Pinyin/Pronunciation/Reading for the pronunciation
 - English/Translation/Meaning for the English translation

 If multiple suitable note types are found, you'll be prompted to select one.

+Similarly, if no deck is specified via the `--deck` option and no previously selected deck is found in the configuration, add2anki will display a list of available decks and prompt you to select one.

-Your selection will be saved for future use.
+Your selections for both note type and deck will be saved for future use.

-You can also specify a note type directly with the `--note-type` option.
+You can also specify a note type or deck directly with the `--note-type` and `--deck` options.

 ## Configuration

-add2anki saves your preferences (last used deck, note type, field mappings) in a configuration file:
+add2anki saves your preferences (deck name, note type, field mappings) in a configuration file:

 - On Windows: `%APPDATA%\add2anki\config.json`
 - On macOS/Linux: `~/.config/add2anki/config.json`